mattermost/docs/source/playbooks/running-playbooks.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-You can start a playbook run from any channel that you're a member of, using the **Toggle Playbook List** icon.
-Select the **Run** icon next to a playbook name.
+You can start a playbook run using the **Toggle Playbook List** icon in a channel header.
+Then, select the **Run** icon next to a playbook name.
+A new channel will be created for your run, which you can access in the channel sidebar.

 From the dialog box, you can create a new playbook or proceed with the playbook you chose.
 Provide a name for your run, then select **Start run**.
 The creator of a playbook run is automatically added as the first member and becomes the owner.